IgnacioBellomo/pagination-api/README.md

 # Pagination-API

 This is a simple HTTP API endpoint that will perform pagination.
+I created a seed with 250 entries, and I stored it on MongoDB Atlas.
+The pagination is performed using query parameters.

 # Get list of Apps using default parameters